microsoft/ExperimentTools/docs/xt/topics/creating_xt_services.rst

         #workspace: 'contoso1'
         #experiment: 'contoso1'

-You will edit this file to use all of your new services' settings.
+You will edit this file to use all of your new services' information.

-2. Copy/paste the following sections (or merge them with existing sections of the same name):
+2. Copy/paste the following sections, or merge them with existing sections of the same name.
+Note that all values showing a **xxx** must be edited to use that service's corresponding settings.
+These values reflect each service's information that you can get from their Azure console:

 .. only:: internal

   .. code-block:: none

     external-services:
-        phoenixbatch: {type: "batch", key: "$vault", url: "xxx"}
+        phoenixbatch: {type: "batch", key: "$vault", url: "**xxx**"}
-        phoenixaml: {type: "aml", subscription-id: "xxx", resource-group: "xxx"}
+        phoenixaml: {type: "aml", subscription-id: "**xxx**", resource-group: "**xxx**"}
         phoenixstorage: {type: "storage", provider: "azure-blob-21", key: "$vault"}
         phoenixmongodb: {type: "mongo", mongo-connection-string: "$vault"}
-        phoenixkeyvault: {type: "vault", url: "xxx"}
+        phoenixkeyvault: {type: "vault", url: "**xxx**"}
-        phoenixregistry: {type: "registry", login-server: "xxx", username: "xxx", password: "$vault", login: "true"}
+        phoenixregistry: {type: "registry", login-server: "**xxx**", username: "**xxx**", password: "$vault", login: "true"}

     xt-services:
         storage: "phoenixstorage"        # storage for all services